3 Days in Marrakech: Itinerary to Maximize Your Trip [2025]

 If you just have 3 days in Morocco, I’d advise spending them all in Marrakech with one or two half-day outings to tick off a bucket list item — whether that’s a hot air balloon or a camel ride through the desert at sunset.

 This post was first written in 2019.
-It was updated twice in 2022 and last updated on April 17, 2024 to reflect changes to attractions, etc.
+It has updated annually since being written, and it was last updated on February 6, 2025 to reflect changes to attractions, renovations, new openings, new activities, etc.

 My Top 3 Marrakech Experiences